-Last Updated on March 17, 2016 by PixelPluck
+Last Updated on August 14, 2022 by PixelPluck

-Focus Modes Tutorial for Nikon D3300.
+Focus Modes Tutorial for Nikon DSLR

 There are two options for focusing.
-Auto focus and Manual focus.
-Auto focus does not perform well under certain conditions like:
+Autofocus and Manual focus.
+Autofocus does not perform well under certain conditions like:

 - There is little or no contrast between the subject and the background.
 The subject is of the same color as the background.

-- Subject is half in shade.
+- The subject is half in shade.

 - Subjects inside a gate or cage.